-This historic district is noted for the complex cast-iron buildings most of which were constructed in the late 19th century were many were originally used as warehouses and factories.
+This historic district is noted for the complex cast-iron buildings most of which were constructed in the late 19th century were many were initially used as warehouses and factories.
 These notable structures are now knockout lofts which house some of SoHo’s creative community including artists and fashion designers who can afford to live high above the shopping crowds.
 If you are looking for new condos and luxury apartments, then head west towards the Hudson River.

 The district’s charming cobblestone streets which mostly have been recently repaved, together with an assortment of designer boutiques such as Chanel, Marc Jacobs and Prada attracts quite a crowd especially on weekends and during holidays.
-But SoHo is not only famous for its array of boutiques that carry major labels, but its many restaurants and sidewalk vendors also offer quite a treat for choosy shoppers.
+But SoHo is not only famous for its array of boutiques that carry significant labels, but its many restaurants and sidewalk vendors also offer quite a treat for choosy shoppers.
 Check out Mercer Kitchen and Fiamma Osteria on 206 Spring Street between Sullivan Street and 6th Avenue, where you’ll frequently find celebrities.
-Balthazar offers extraordinary French cuisine, The Cub Room serves fine American dining while Dos Caminos Soho offers you a taste of modern Mexican cooking.
+Balthazar offers exceptional French cuisine; The Cub Room serves fine American dining while Dos Caminos Soho provides you a taste of modern Mexican cooking.

 Getting there is the least of your worries as subway trains A, C, E-services Canal Street (C, E to Spring Street), trains 1,2,3 stops at Houston and Canal Streets, R, W to Prince Street.
 Trains N, R, Q, W services Canal Street, 6 to Canal and Spring Streets, J, M, Z to Canal Street.
 Bus M21 goes cross-town on Houston Street, M1 and M6 services south on Broadway with M1 going back north on Lafayette and the M6 on 6th Avenue.
 The M20 bus goes uptown on Hudson Street and downtown on Varick Street.